KUACC-VALAR-HPC-KOC-UNIVERSITY/kuvpn/README.md

 - Mandatory: OpenConnect
    - On ubuntu: `sudo apt install openconnect`
    - Optional: when used with `--dsid` / `-d` flag.
-- Optional (AutoInstall: when not Found): Chromium/Chrome
+- Optional (AutoInstall: when not found): Chromium/Chrome

 # Option 1: Install (Binary) (Recommended) (64bit Linux)